tytydraco/yessleep/out/Im_a_psychologist_and_my_client_might_be_dealing_with_something_more_sinister_than_an_eating_disorder.md

 She scurried over to the mirror.
 "But here, I...
 I look...
 This isn't me," she said pointing at her reflection.

-The thrill continued coursing through my body.
+Thrill continued coursing through my body.
 Most clients with eating disorders saw the same warped view in the mirror, in reality, and in photographs.
 The fact that Lucy didn't see the weight issues she thought she had in her photographs, could mean a wonderful breakthrough.
 Finally.

 "Look," I said, turning to her reflection, while also holding up the photo for her to see.
 "This is how you really look," I said, waving the phone a little.
 "Your reflection should reflect that..."
 I trailed off, as my voice caught in my suddenly dry throat.